York Canoe Club Committee

 The Equipment officer looks after club equipment, oversees the loan system and organises repairs and renewals on the club fleet and associated kit.

 They also take responsibility for the boathouse.
-This means looking after the fabric of the building, maintaining effective storage and liaising with the President and the rowing club over the lease of the property.
+This means looking after the fabric of the building, maintaining effective storage and liaising with the President, the Council and the Tennis Club over the lease of the property.

 Linton Development Group representative (one position)

 They will represent the interests of the club as a member of the Linton Development Group committee.
-They will need to be a BCU member and willing to attend Linton Development committee meetings.
+They will need to be a BC member and willing to attend Linton Development committee meetings.

 They will report to the YCC committee but attendance at YCC meetings is flexible as they will be attending Linton meetings.

 Welfare officer ( one position)

 The Club Welfare Officer (CWO) is responsible for acting as a source of advice about safeguarding and protecting children, promoting good practice and for co-ordinating action within the Club on receipt of any concerns of referrals.
 Full details of the role.